 While there are dangers involved with co-signing for a relative or friend, the upside for the borrower is that they have added obligation to meet repayments and clear debt.
 Having this added security may also attract lower interest rates, because the borrower is less risky in the mind of the lender.

 It pays to compare car loans online at sites such as RateCity to ensure you're getting the lowest rate of interest.
-But also because online comparison sites list all of the features, fees and terms and conditions attached to the loan.
+Online comparison sites also list all of the features, fees and terms and conditions attached to the loan so its easier to be across all the costs associated with these loans.

 Related car loan links